pfistfl/pfistfl/README.md

 ### Hi there 👋 I am Florian!
-I'm an OSS from Munich, Germany! <br>
+I'm an open source software developer from Munich, Germany! <br>
-I am an active open source software developer, developing open source software mainly in R and Python.
+I currently actively develop open source software mainly in R and Python.
 Here you can find my current projects and research interests!

 #### Current Projects